The 13 Best Generator Brands of 2023

 Price Range: $$ to $$$

-DeWalt got its start with a woodworking machine designed to help increase productivity and efficiency on the farm called the “Wonder-Worker” in 1924.
-By 1992, the company released their first portable electric power tools.
-Today, DeWalt is one of the most-trusted names in the power tool industry.
+DeWalt started in 1924 with a woodworking machine called the “Wonder-Worker,” which was designed to help increase productivity and efficiency on the farm.
+By 1992, the company released its first portable electric power tools.
+Today, DeWalt is one of the most trusted names in the power tool industry.
 The company also offers a selection of traditional gas generators, battery-powered generators, and portable generators.
-While their generator selection is not as extensive as that of some other manufacturers, DeWalt does still offer a range of options to meet the varying power needs of different customers.
+While the company’s generator selection is not as extensive as that of some other manufacturers, DeWalt does offer a range of options to meet the varying power needs of different customers.
+Several models, including the 7,000-watt portable, meet stringent CSA and CARB emission regulations.

 13. Jackery